danielbalagula/plainview-class/README.md

 - ~~responses' original uses are not recorded (they should be)~~ Fixed 10/24/2016

 ##To Do:
+- Currently inputTemplate's 'display' string is being replaced a string that has 'inline-block'...
+HOW CRAZY IS THAT... but is it the best solution?
 - ~~link a citation instead of writing an argument as a response~~ Completed 10/19/2016
 - implement article data type
 - accept JSON request from client